Shekou Ferry Terminal (1981–2016)

-Shekou Passenger Terminal (蛇口客运码头) was a ferry port located in Shekou, Nanshan District, Shenzhen, China.
+Shekou Ferry Terminal (蛇口客运码头) was a ferry port located in Shekou, Nanshan District, Shenzhen, China.
 It allowed for direct ferry connections from Shenzhen to destinations across the Pearl River Delta.
 It was operated by China Merchant Shekou Ferry Terminal Service Co., Ltd. It was also known as Shekou Port Ferry Terminal.
 It was the waterway passenger transportation junction of Shenzhen.
 Ferry operations were operated by TurboJET and CKS Ferries.

-It has been replaced by the Shekou Cruise Center a.k.a. the new Shekou Ferry Terminal.
+It was replaced by the Shekou Cruise Center, also known as the new Shekou Ferry Terminal.

 Structure

 The terminal was built in 1981, and the coastline of the terminal was 1,025m long, there were 16 berths, and covered an area of 25,371m2.
-It had two ticket halls, three waiting halls (two for HK-Macau line, and one for domestic line) and six service counters for pre-check in.
+It had two ticket halls, three waiting halls (two for HK-Macau line, and one for domestic line) and six service counters for pre-check-in.

 Destinations

-As of 2013, there were 30 ships operating from the terminal, of which 22 are high speed luxury ferries, and 8 are ordinary high speed ferries.
+In 2013, there were 30 ships operating from the terminal, of which 22 are high speed luxury ferries, and 8 were ordinary high speed ferries.
 These service five scheduled high speed passenger ship lines (namely Shekou to Hong Kong International Airport, Hong Kong, Macau Peninsula, Macau's Taipa Island and Zhuhai) and nonscheduled charter services to Pearl River Delta islands.

-Pre-check in service was available for certain flights departing from Hong Kong International Airport, so at Shekou Terminal, passengers can directly get the boarding pass and baggage delivery service for flights taking off from Hong Kong International Airport.
+Pre-check-in service was available for certain flights departing from Hong Kong International Airport, so at Shekou Terminal, passengers could directly get the boarding pass and baggage delivery service for flights taking off from Hong Kong International Airport.
 Participating airlines are as follows for check-in services: